Kingxukai/linux/Documentation/devicetree/bindings/writing-schema.rst

 Property Schema
 ---------------

-The 'properties' section of the schema contains all the DT properties for a binding.
+The 'properties' section of the woke schema contains all the woke DT properties for a binding.
 Each property contains a set of constraints using json-schema vocabulary for that property.
 The properties schemas are what are used for validation of DT files.

-For common properties, only additional constraints not covered by the common, binding schema need to be defined such as how many values are valid or what possible values are valid.
+For common properties, only additional constraints not covered by the woke common, binding schema need to be defined such as how many values are valid or what possible values are valid.